 Non-standard auto insurance is a term to classify insurance sold to drivers whose risk factors make obtaining insurance at standard or preferred rates difficult or impossible.

 “It doesn’t take much to get into the non-standard insurance ‘penalty box.’
 Two or more at-fault accidents within three years, an at-fault accident where a person is injured, a DUI and speeding 15+ mph over the speed limit will put a person in the situation to need non-standard insurance,” says Earl Jones, owner of Earl L. Jones Insurance Agency.

 “Once in the non-standard insurance market,” Jones says, “you may remain there for three to ten years depending on the state and the insurance company.”

 As Jones explained, there are several reasons why a driver may require non-standard auto insurance.

 If you own a car with a salvage title, you won’t necessarily pay more for auto insurance, but you may be denied comprehensive insurance for various reasons.

-You may fall within the high-risk driver group with insurance companies due to multiple accidents, violations, claims, or any combination of the three.
+You may fall within the high-risk driver group with insurance companies due to multiple accidents, violations, claims, or any combination.

 If you need to carry an SR-22 to certify financial responsibility, it’s likely because you had a conviction, such as a DUI or reckless driving.
 Most insurers will file the form with the state to prove you have coverage.
 You’ll have to pay a one-time filing fee, typically about $35, on top of the premium.

-If you want to insure yourself as a driver without owning a car, you need non-owner insurance.
+To insure yourself as a driver without owning a car, purchase non-owner insurance.
 Insurance companies generally charge less for a non-owner policy.

 Even insurance for young drivers can be considered non-standard auto insurance because policies for young, inexperienced drivers are often costly.
 Many teens join their parents’ policies instead of having their own.